Personal Injury Attorneys in New York

 Our Experienced Injury Lawyers in New York

-At Oshman & Mirisola, LLC, we have some of the most recognized and accomplished personal injury lawyers in New York State and New York City.
+At The Oshman Firm, LLC, we have some of the most recognized and accomplished personal injury lawyers in New York State and New York City.
 An attorney is the best-equipped person to secure your compensation for damages and give you what you need to get your life back on track.
 Your attorney will take on insurance companies that are looking to short-change you to make more money.
 Look at some of the results we’ve achieved for our clients.

 If you’ve been injured, contact us today for a free consultation.
 We can help you through what is likely one of the most difficult times in your life.